GoogleCloudPlatform/cloud-trace-data-source-plugin/README.md

 3. Click **Create Credentials** then click **Service account**
 4. On the Create service account page, enter the Service account details
 5. On the `Create service account` page, fill in the `Service account details` and then click `Create and Continue`
-6. On the `Grant this service account access to project` section, select the `Cloud Trace User` role under `Cloud Trace` to the service account.
+6. On the `Grant this service account access to project` section, add the `Cloud Trace User` role under `Cloud Trace` to the service account.
 Click `Done`
 7. In the next step, click the service account you just created.
 Under the `Keys` tab and select `Add key` and `Create new key`
 8. Choose key type `JSON` and click `Create`.
 A JSON key file will be created and downloaded to your computer

-If you want to access logs in multiple cloud projects, you need to ensure the service account has permission to read logs from all of them.
+If you want to access traces in multiple cloud projects, you need to ensure the service account has permission to read logs from all of them.

+If you host Grafana on a GCE VM, you can also use the [Compute Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
+You need to make sure the service account has sufficient permissions to access the traces in all projects.

 ### Grafana Configuration
 1. With Grafana restarted, navigate to `Configuration -> Data sources` (or the route `/datasources`)